-The City's Second Street, Market Street, Convention Center and Riverplace parking decks, and the Second Street and Hannah Block parking lots are managed under a contract through January 2023 by an independent contractor.
+The City's Second Street, Market Street, Convention Center and Riverplace parking decks, and the Second Street and Hannah Block parking lots are managed under a contract through June 2023 by an independent contractor.
 The contract also provides for the enforcement, maintenance, and administration of on street parking as well as special hourly event rates.
-For the year ended June 30, 2022, the City paid \$2,126,153 for these services.
-The contract costs are expected to be \$2,298,009 for the year ending June 30, 2023.
+For the year ended June 30, 2023, the City paid \$2,353,425 for these services.
+The contract costs under a new contract effective July 1, 2023, are expected to be \$3,048,266 for the year ending June 30, 2024, which includes the addition of the newly acquired parking deck in northern downtown purchased in July 2023.